dita-cyber/SOC-L2-Interview-Prep/README.md

 ## **Lateral Movement**

-After gaining initial access to a network, the attacker moves through the network to access additional systems and data.
-This movement allows attackers to expand their control and escalate privileges, often in pursuit of high-value targets such as domain controllers or sensitive data.
-Investigating lateral movement involves analyzing network traffic and system logs for signs of credential theft, remote access, and unauthorized connections.
-I would look for unusual patterns such as repeated login attempts, use of remote desktop protocols, and abnormal network shares access
+Lateral movement is when an attacker, after gaining initial access to a system, moves across the network to find and access other systems, accounts, or data.
+They do this to escalate privileges, maintain persistence, or reach their target (like a domain controller or sensitive data).

 **Stages of lateral movement**<br/>